 Jacqueline Lee Bouvier was born on July 28, 1929, in Southampton, New York.
 Her parents, Janet Lee and stockbroker John “Black Jack” Bouvier, divorced in 1942, and Jackie’s mother married lawyer Hugh Auchincloss.
 After a privileged childhood spent in New York City, East Hampton, Virginia and Newport, Rhode Island, Jackie entered Vassar College in 1947.
 She studied abroad at the Sorbonne in Paris during her junior year, and returned to graduate from George Washington University in 1951.

 During the summer of 1951, Jackie Bouvier was working as an “inquiring photographer” at the Washington Times-Herald when she was introduced to John F. Kennedy, then a popular young congressman from Massachusetts, at a friend’s dinner party in Washington.
 They didn’t begin a romantic relationship until almost a year later, and were engaged by June 1953.
 By that time, Kennedy had won election to the U.S. Senate.
 They were married on September 12, 1953, in St. Mary’s Catholic Church in Newport.
-The marriage came under stress early on: Jack Kennedy underwent spinal surgery, while Jackie suffered a miscarriage and a stillbirth.
+The marriage came under stress early on: John underwent spinal surgery, while Jackie suffered a miscarriage and a stillbirth.
 In 1957, she gave birth to a healthy daughter, Caroline.

 Jackie Kennedy: Life as First Lady

-In 1960, Jack Kennedy defeated Richard Nixon to become the youngest man and the first Roman Catholic to be elected as president of the United States.
+In 1960, John F. Kennedy defeated Richard Nixon to become the youngest man and the first Roman Catholic to be elected as president of the United States.
 Jackie, who gave birth to a son, John Jr., just weeks after the election, was the youngest first lady (at 31) to enter the White House in 80 years.
 In addition to her devotion to her children, Jackie put great effort into redecorating the White House and restoring its public rooms, encouraging donations of historic paintings, furniture and books.
 In February 1962, 56 million viewers watched with rapt attention as she gave a televised tour of the White House restoration.

 Though she usually refrained from making political appearances, she agreed to travel with her husband to Dallas in November 1963, and was sitting beside him in his motorcade on November 22 when he was assassinated.
 At her husband’s funeral, a grieving Jackie stood with her two young children, earning the respect, admiration and sympathy of the world.